The UN Toolkit on Synthetic Drugs supports the international community to implement comprehensive responses to counter the synthetic drugs problem.

 The Toolkit was created in response to Resolutions 61/8 (2018) and 62/4 (2019) of the Commission on Narcotic Drugs which called on UNODC, WHO, INCB and the international community to develop new and innovative approaches to address the international threats posed by the non-medical use of synthetic drugs.

-The Toolkit is a one-stop shop coordinated by the UNODC Opioid Strategy which brings together a wide range of guidance and resources from a variety of specialised agencies across the UN system.
+The Toolkit is a one-stop shop coordinated by the UNODC Synthetic Drug Strategy which brings together a wide range of guidance and resources from a variety of specialised agencies across the UN system.*

 The content of Toolkit is organised into modules on different topics such as forensics, postal security, access to medicines, legal approaches, treatment and prevention and precursor control.
 New modules, tools and resources are being added to the Toolkit on a continuous basis to keep it current, beneficial and relevant.